 When normal people hear about a budget cut, we assume the amount of money to be spent is less than the previous year's allocation.
 But that's not what bureaucrats mean.

-comparing current year spending to the previous year's spending," Coulson writes.
-"What they're doing is comparing the approved current year budget to the budget that they initially dreamed
+"They are not comparing current year spending to the previous year's spending," Coulson writes.
+"What they're doing is comparing the approved current year budget to the budget that they initially dreamed about having."

 So if a district got more money than last year but less than it asked for, the administrators consider it a cut.
 "Back in the real world, a K-12 public education costs four times as much as it did in 1970, adjusting for inflation: $150,000 versus the $38,000 it cost four decades ago (in constant 2009 dollars)," Coulson says.